zzseba78/Kick-Off/README.md

 ### Layouts

-At the moment this layouts are available ( will be more available soon! ):
+At the moment these layouts are available ( more will be available soon! )

 |   |   |
 | ------------- | ------------- |